-For the first six weeks, Out There students encounter the natural environment at Chatham Green in Essex.
+For the six week programme, Out There students encounter the natural environment at Chatham Green in Essex.

-In small groups facilitated by certified outdoor educators, students engage in hands-on activities that challenge their minds, develop their social skills, and feed their emotional needs:
+In small groups facilitated by certified outdoor facilitators, students engage in hands-on activities that challenge their minds, develop their social skills, and feed their emotional needs:

 - Local hikes, including cooking lunch over a wood fire

 - Group discussions and individual exercises

 Out There is suitable for young people who are:

 - Struggling to engage and stay in school